La nostra storia

 1960-69

-In the 1960s the Bank expanded within the province of Biella and a new head office building is built in the central via Italia.
+During the 1960s, the Bank expands within the province of Biella and a new head office building is built in the central Via Italia.

 1966